rohankaps123/Repliance/docs/proposal/proposal.md

 I'm a Junior at UMASS Amherst majoring in both Computer Science and Journalism.
 I have worked with a little bit of HTML before and have some basic knowledge of javascript.
 My main coding experience lies with C and Java.
 With both Computer Science and Journalism, I hope to end up in some area of the video game industry, whether that be in development or game journalism.
 Some courses I've taken in the past and am currently taking that will help in developing Repliance are CS 220, CS 187, and CS 311.

+####Kalina Nedkova: Back End Development and Database Development
+I am a Senior majorning in Physics with a minor in both Computer Science and Math.
+Next year, I will be a physics graduate student and I hope to be researching soft matter physics through computer simulations.
+I am most comfortable coding in C, python, and Java, but I look forward to learning more SQL.
+I hope that CS 187 and 230 help me in developing our app.

 ##Problem Statement
 ####Author: Colin McGinnis 2/22/2015